What is Jittery?

 Is Jittery a non-profit organization?

 Jittery is legally structured as a company for now.
 Long-term the best option may be to convert Jittery into a non-profit charitable organization.
-Crawl then walk - it's something we'll assess as we go along.
+Crawl then walk - it's something we will assess as we go along.

 How does Jittery make money?

-Jittery is inexpensive to operate and we're going to keep it that way.
-The fewer resources we expend operating Jittery the more true to our mission we can be over time.
+Jittery is inexpensive to operate and we are going to keep it that way.
+The fewer resources we expend operating Jittery the more true to our mission we can be.
 Everything is optimized to that way of thinking.
-If the day ever comes that Jittery's traffic is enormous, we'll weigh which approach best serves our mission as a knowledge service.
-We'd rather shut the service down than sell out to commercial spam, low quality content and abusive advertising.
-That's why strictly maintaining our independence and low operating cost is paramount.
+If the day ever comes that Jittery's traffic is enormous, we will weigh which approach best serves our mission as a knowledge service.
+We would rather shut the service down than sell out to commercial spam, low quality content and abusive advertising.
+That is why strictly maintaining our independence and low operating cost is paramount.

 Is Jittery looking for investors?

-No. Most venture capitalists are a poor fit for Jittery due to their short-term outlook and growth-at-any-cost mentality.
-Typical venture capitalists look out five to seven years max, because of their funding cycles.
-If Jittery is to succeed, it must have a long-term outlook.
-Very long-term thinking is the antithesis of venture capital.
+No. Most venture capitalists are a poor fit for Jittery due to their short-term outlook, growth-at-any-cost mentality and need for an exit.
+If Jittery is to succeed, it must have a long-term approach.
+Very long-term thinking is the antithesis of traditional venture capital.
 Most things of consequential value take a long time to build.

-We're not anti-VC.
-We believe it's the wrong model for most knowledge services.
+We're not anti venture capital.
+We believe it's the wrong model for knowledge services.
 That has been demonstrated repeatedly.

-Venture capital requires that you prioritize generating a return for investors.
+Venture capital requires that you prioritize generating a return for investors, prioritize the profit motive.
 That inevitably forces a betrayal scenario for the knowledge service and its community.
 The highest aspiration of a knowledge service is properly to provide knowledge, not to maximize profit.
-Any other value order will destroy the knowledge service in the end.
-Jittery takes the approach of commercial minimization.
+Any other order of values will destroy the knowledge service in the end.
+Jittery takes the approach of commercial minimization with a knowledge motive as primary.

 Is Jittery hiring?

 Not at the moment.
-If that changes in the future we'll modify this answer and specifically post about it on the site.
+If that changes in the future we will modify this answer and specifically post about it in a prominent location on the site.

 When was Jittery founded?